rcoppolo/memory/README.md

 ### Todo
 * Flash messages errors
-* Component class to share navigate and pure mix in stuff
 * Organize CSS
 * Validate clicking 'Next' in TopicSelect when no topic is selected
 * Better loading feedback throughout